noi-kucia/MathGraph/README.md

 You need to write a mathematical formula in input field (only the right part of it without "y=", etc.).
 After you click the fire button, if your formula is correct, a red line will start to draw a graph of the function.
-If the graph touches a player, it will kill them, but when it crosses the edge of graph or hits an obstacle, it will stop, and next alive player form opposite team will take turn.
+If the graph touches a player, it will kill them, but when it crosses the edge of graph or hits an obstacle, it will stop, and next alive player form opposite team will take the turn.

 Your aim is to create such formula, which will avoid all obstacles on your way and touch as many enemies as possible.